 If you’re a local filmmaker, or are staying at a non-sponsored hotel, your Festival credentials can be picked up April 30 – May 3 at:

 IMPORTANT: If you don’t anticipate using ALL of your comps for one (or more) shows, please inform your Guest Services rep so we can sell them.
 This helps us fill all seats at your screenings!
 If you plan to watch your film, your seat will be taken from those comps.

-Tickets go on sale April 19th, so we recommend buying them in advance.
+Tickets go on sale to the general public April 3rd; we recommend buying them in advance.

 TRANSPORTATION AND ACCOMMODATIONS